 Safety and Side Effects of Doxorubicin in Dogs

-Sudden onset effects that happen during the actual infusion are treated like the anaphylactic reaction described above, and often resolve quickly.7
+Sudden onset effects during the actual infusion are treated like the anaphylactic reaction described above and often resolve quickly.7

 Potential Side Effects

-Here is a list of problems to look for.
+Here is a list of problems to look for once your dog leaves the hospital.
 Most resolve quickly or within a day or two.
 Tell your dog’s oncologist if you see:1

 - Nausea or vomiting